Block Storage CSI

 If there's a block storage already created, you can use the storage to create a PersistentVolume and mount it.

-To create a PersistentVolume using the already created block storage and mount it to a pod, use the following yaml code:
+To create a PersistentVolume using a created block storage and mount it to a pod, use the following yaml code:

 kind: PersistentVolume